openvinotoolkit/openvino/samples/cpp/speech_sample/README.md

 ## How It Works

-At startup, the sample application reads command-line parameters, loads a specified model and input data to the Inference Engine plugin, performs inference on all speech utterances stored in the input file(s), logging each step in a standard output stream.
+At startup, the sample application reads command-line parameters, loads a specified model and input data to the OpenVINO™ Runtime plugin, performs inference on all speech utterances stored in the input file(s), logging each step in a standard output stream.
 If the `-r` option is given, error statistics are provided for each speech utterance as shown above.

-You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application_new_API.md) section of "Integrate the Inference Engine with Your Application" guide.
+You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application_new_API.md) section of "Integrate the OpenVINO™ Runtime with Your Application" guide.

 ### GNA-specific details

 #### Quantization

-If the GNA device is selected (for example, using the `-d` GNA flag), the GNA Inference Engine plugin quantizes the model and input feature vector sequence to integer representation before performing inference.
+If the GNA device is selected (for example, using the `-d` GNA flag), the GNA OpenVINO™ Runtime plugin quantizes the model and input feature vector sequence to integer representation before performing inference.
 Several parameters control neural network quantization.
 The `-q` flag determines the quantization mode.
 Three modes are supported: